Don’t let the title of this post fool you. It’s really not what you think….

 When Keith and I were Crowned in Marriage, we had no idea of their true weight, or how they’d be worn by us as we traveled together through marriage.
 As I sit here now, thinking about almost eight years that have passed since those Crowns were placed on our heads, I recall their meaning.
 First, the Crown of Priesthood, which we share as we make our home a domestic church, where Christ reigns and we serve Him.
 Second, the Crown of Kingship, which calls us to be good stewards of our resources, to be grateful for what we have, and to offer hospitality and charity to those with less.
 Finally, the Crown of Martyrdom.
 It sounds almost romantic if you take it at face value: the call to “die to self for the other.”
-There are at least a hundred ways in which we must daily forget ourselves in favor of the other, and none of them are easy (even the silliest, least consequential things, like what to watch on TV).
+There are so many ways in which we must daily forget ourselves in favor of the other, and none of them are easy (even the silliest, least consequential things, like what to watch on TV).
 But the other meaning of martyr is equally important, and it’s what really makes a martyr for the Faith.
 Martyr means witness.
 When we prepared for marriage, and even when the priest put the Crowns on our heads, I’m sure we didn’t understand what they would really mean for us, and we never imagined that we’d each have to “die to parenthood,” in the biological sense anyway.
 Infertility really was inconceivable then!
 Now those Crowns fit differently, and somewhat more comfortably on our heads.
 The Crown of Martyrdom has taken on new meaning, too, especially as I think about those conversations with my friends.
 Keith and I really are witnesses to other marriages, and the importance of nurturing the marital bond so that it may be a creative force that transforms the spouses, and the world.

 Ann Koshute writes from Central Pennsylvania, where she lives with her husband Keith.